berkonat/poten/README.md

 POTEN is a package for developing interatomic potentials.
 The package uses Torch7 project and is based on Lua.
 As of today, POTEN only supports atom-based Neural Network potentials and pair interactions.

+## INN Potential usage with 'poten' and iTorch.

+See example notebook at github.com/berkonat/poten/examples/poten_examples.ipynb .

 ## License

 Please read the [LICENCE](LICENSE) file.